malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 can be problematic for modelling nucleation, for the purposes of this work it provides enough of a theoretical foundation.

-## Growth Theory

-Once a crystal has reached the size of the critical nucleus and starts to grow, we need to switch from using nucleation theory to using a theory of crystal growth, with the well established theory being the Wilson-Frenkel theory.
-This expresses a relation predicting the rate of crystal growth $v(T)$ being

-$$ v(T) = k(T) \left[1-\exp{\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}}\right] $$

-where $k(t)$ is the mobility of particles within the liquid.
-The Wilson-Frenkel model is similar to that of Classical Nucleation Theory.
-We have an activated process,
-that is, one governed by an Arrhenius temperature dependence, with a factor out the front.
-The key difference here is that the pre-factor, $k(T)$ has a temperature dependence, being the mobility of particles within the liquid.
-This gives rise to some interesting behaviour, as the temperature drops below the melting point, the rate of crystal growth increases, with the $\Delta G_\text{crystal}$ term getting larger.
-However, at some point,
-the growth of of the crystals slows down again, as the first mobility of the particles $k(T)$ becomes dominant.

 ## Supercooled liquids